 More about Student Affairs

-Utica College is a place where people come to receive a first-rate education.
+Utica University is a place where people come to receive a first-rate education.
 But they typically come away with a great deal more than that.
-Each person who studies here builds his or her own personal scrapbook of memorable UC experiences, milestones, and friendships that last a lifetime.
-That is why so many continue their association with the College long after graduation day.
+Each person who studies here builds his or her own personal scrapbook of memorable Utica experiences, milestones, and friendships that last a lifetime.
+That is why so many continue their association with the institution long after graduation day.

 Making the most of the college experience involves becoming actively involved both inside and outside the classroom.
 In fact, studies show that college students spend more than 75% of their time outside of class, which means that the majority of your time in college might involve such things as getting involved in a student organization or club, becoming a student-athlete or campus leader, completing an internship, attending a concert, lecture, exhibit, or play, studying abroad, volunteering, working, or just hanging out with friends.

-"Each person who studies here builds his or her own personal scrapbook of memorable UC experiences, milestones, and friendships that last a lifetime."
+"Each person who studies here builds his or her own personal scrapbook of memorable Utica experiences, milestones, and friendships that last a lifetime."

 Whether you are a new student adjusting to the college environment, a sophomore looking to get more involved on campus, a junior seeking to explore what you can do after graduation, or a senior in the midst of a job search or applying to graduate school, the Student Affairs staff is here to assist and support you.

 Our mission is to foster students' development through empowering, challenging, and supporting students to achieve their goals.
-As Student Affairs professionals at Utica College, we believe that our students should and will develop the following core competencies throughout their time at Utica College, and that we are responsible for providing opportunities for students to learn and grow in these areas:
+As Student Affairs professionals at Utica University, we believe that our students should and will develop the following core competencies throughout their time at Utica University, and that we are responsible for providing opportunities for students to learn and grow in these areas:

 - Effective Interpersonal Skills